dirtytowel/fzmedia/README.md

 # the --no-resume-playback flag mpv flag is removed so that it does not restart your saved progress
 # it is worth noting that if you use vlc there are no such flags so they should both VIDEO_PLAYER and RESUME_PLAYER should be "vlc"
 # though vlc isn't very good for the continue watching feature when using m3u files which is what the the RESUME_PLAYER and VIDEO_PLAYER actually attempt to play
 # (there could be some sort of addon for vlc that adds something similar to the feature that mpv has but I am unaware of one if it exists),
 RESUME_PLAYER="mpv --save-position-on-quit" #default

+# the download tool to use when downloading a video instead of playing.
+Must accept a file of URLs
+# -c, or --continue will finish partially downloaded files, useful for network interruptions
+# -i, or --input-file allows a file of URLs to be provided to download
+DOWNLOAD_TOOL="wget -c -i"

 # any fuzzy finder will do here.
 It is important to note there are two real types of fuzzy finders: basic fuzzy finders, and menu tools like dmenu/rofi
 # I have made the tool so that it works with both, at the caveat of not being able to give yes/no prompts or other script abilities like renaming the m3u's saved